 Eligibility for Employees of Commercial Entities

-The ACR values the unique perspective that employees who are primarily employed (primarily employed is defined as 50 percent of more of an individual's working time) by commercial entities can provide on committees, subcommittees and task forces; however, the ACR is also sensitive to the increasing emphasis on both real and perceived conflict of interest in the medical profession.
+The ACR values the unique perspective that employees who are primarily employed (primarily employed is defined as 50% or more of an individual's working time) by commercial entities can provide on committees, subcommittees, and task forces; however, the ACR is also sensitive to the increasing emphasis on both real and perceived conflict of interest in the medical profession.
 In addition, ACCME guidelines do not allow members employed by commercial entities to participate in planning CME activities.
 A commercial entity is any entity that develops, produces, markets, re-sells, or distributes drugs, devices, services, information, therapies or other health care goods or services consumed by, or used on, patients.
 This definition is not intended to include entities through which physicians provide clinical services directly to patients.

 The ACR welcomes participation of members employed by commercial entities on the following standing committees: